gpuweb/gpuweb/design/UsageValidationRules.md

 ## Render passes

-In render passes the only writable resources are textures used as `OUTPUT_ATTACHMENT` and resources used as `STORAGE`.
+In render passes the only writable resources are textures used as `RENDER_ATTACHMENT` and resources used as `STORAGE`.

 To avoid data hazards the simplest validation rules would be to check for every subresource that it is used as either:
- - `OUTPUT_ATTACHMENT`
+ - `RENDER_ATTACHMENT`
  - A combination of read-only usages
  - `STORAGE`

-If there is no usage of `STORAGE` then there are no data-races as everything is read-only, except `OUTPUT_ATTACHMENT` which is well-ordered.
+If there is no usage of `STORAGE` then there are no data-races as everything is read-only, except `RENDER_ATTACHMENT` which is well-ordered.
 For `STORAGE` resources, the order of reads and writes to the same memory location is undefined and it is up to the application to ensure data-race freeness.

 ## Compute passes